TCS

 What we do

-TCS provides a combination of direct and consultative services, which are individualized to meet the needs of each student, recognizing each student’s unique strengths and weaknesses.
+TCS offers a combination of direct and consultative services, which are individualized to meet the needs of each student, recognizing each student’s unique strengths and limitations.
 The range of supportive services may include:

-- assisting students to connect with KCC clubs, organizations, and extracurricular activities
+• assisting students to connect with KCC clubs and other extracurricular activities

-- group meetings to promote self-identification, self-advocacy, strengths, and autonomy
+• peer group meetings to promote self-identity, self-advocacy, strengths, and autonomy

 Supports will gradually fade as the students develop more independence.